marta-melon/cypress-saucedemo-e2e/README.md

 - and how I integrate with CI for automated quality gates.

 It’s not just about testing *SauceDemo* — it’s about demonstrating **real-world E2E engineering practices**.

+---

+## 📄 License

+MIT – free to use and adapt for demonstration or interview purposes.